School Stream Monitoring Program –1-2 classroom presentations and fieldtrip

-WEN had provided Flagship after-school programs for high school students and their own Water Explorations, elementary and middle school Bug Club as well as any water-related topic a Flagship group wants to try.
+WEN has provided Flagship after-school programs for high school students and their own Water Explorations, and elementary and middle school Bug Club.
+We are also open to any water-related topic a Flagship group wants to try.
 WEN is eager to have many schools create aquatic wildlife for the WildWalk Parade this year.
 Please contact our Flagship Coordinator at WEN.

 Note: Class presentations take a minimum of 45 minutes, and fieldtrips require a minimum of 2.5 hours, not including transportation.
 If you wish to include four stations in your field science experience, please schedule additional time.